 Every marketer in 2018 wants to drive organic traffic by creating a 1-to-1 relationship with their brand.
-That's why we’ve outlined a few steps to make your content marketing efforts smarter and more rewarding.
+That's why we’ve outlined a few steps to make your content marketing strategy framework smarter and more rewarding.

 3 MIN READ //

-8 Steps to Create a Killer Content Marketing Strategy
+Create a Killer Content Marketing Strategy Framework in 8 Steps

 Killer content.
 Every marketer in 2018 wants to drive organic traffic by creating a 1-to-1 relationship with their brand.
 But how many post-it notes do you have to throw in the trash can before you arrive on this killer idea?

 The reality is the days of brainstorming alone in a room are over.
 Today’s inbound strategy is more about how you do it than waiting for some magical inspiration to appear.
 So before you lock yourself in a room, we’ve outlined a few steps to make your efforts smarter and more rewarding.